ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_error_handling.rst

         - '"ERROR" in result.stderr'
         - result.rc == 2

-If you want to introduce your own variables, to avoid repeating a certain term, you can simply reference them in your conditionals
+You can reference simple variables in conditionals to avoid repeating certain terms, as in the following example:

 .. code-block:: yaml